MailOnline/Reactor/README.md

 var saveToPersistenceFlow: T -> SignalProducer<T, Error>
 ```

 All three properties are mutable (`var`) on purpose, so you can extend specific behaviours.
-For example, you migth be interested in knowing why `loadFromPersistenceFlow` is failing and log it.
+For example, you might be interested in knowing why `loadFromPersistenceFlow` is failing and log it.
 With the default flow, this is not possible to do, because if `loadFromPersistenceFlow` fails, the network flow will kick in and the error is lost.
 A way to accomplish this, is by creating a default flow and then extending it:

 ```swift
 let baseURL = NSURL(string: "https://myApi.com")!